V. K. Saraswat: Honors

 Saraswat is the recipient of DRDO Scientist of the Year Award – 1987, National Aeronautical Prize – 1993, DRDO Technology Transfer Award – 1996 and Performance Excellence Award – 1999.
 For his outstanding contributions to the Nation, he has been conferred with Padma Shri in 1998 and Padma Bhusan in 2013.
-In January 2010 & December 2012 he was awarded with honorary doctorate from Sardar Vallabhbhai National Institute of Technology, Surat, SRM Institute of Science and Technology Chennai and Jawaharlal Nehru Technological University, Hyderabad respectively.
+In January 2010 and December 2012 he was awarded with honorary doctorate from Sardar Vallabhbhai National Institute of Technology, Surat, SRM Institute of Science and Technology Chennai and Jawaharlal Nehru Technological University, Hyderabad respectively.
 He received the Aryabhata Award in 2011.
+Academy of Grassroots Studies and Research of India (AGRASRI), Tirupati, awarded him the Rajiv Gandhi Outstanding Leadership National Award for the year 2014 on 20 August, 2014 at Tirupati, by Dr. A. Chakrapani, the then Chairman, Andhra Pradesh State Legislative Council.
+Dr. V.K.
+Saraswat delivered the 14th Rajiv Gandhi Memorial Lecture on 20 August, 2014 at Tirupati.

-Issues and Controversies
+Issues and controversies

 After internal audit reports and CAG raising red flags over many of V. K. Saraswat's decisions, the Ministry of Defence decided to impose severe restrictions on his financial powers.
 Government of India in 2013 turned down his extension as DRDO's Chief.